John C. Moss

 John Calvin Moss (January 5, 1838 – April 8, 1892) was an American inventor credited with developing the first practicable photo-engraving process in 1863.
 His work, and that of others such as William Leggo in Canada led to a revolution in printing and eventually to the mass marketing around the world of newspapers and magazines and books which combined photographs with traditional text.

 Life

-John Moss was born in Bentleyville, Pennsylvania on January 5, 1838.
+John Calvin Moss was born in or near Bentleyville, Pennsylvania on January 5, 1838.
 At age 17 he became an apprentice to a Philadelphia printer.
 At 19, he married Mary A. Bryant who would become his partner in developing a workable photo-engraving method.
 Moss attributed much of his success to Mary's help.

 In 1858 Moss became a photographer and began experiments in photographic chemistry.
 Being both a practical photographer and a professional printer helped put him in the forefront of inventors who were striving to perfect a photo-engraving process.

+Death

 At age 54, on April 8, 1892, he died at his home in Brooklyn, leaving behind his wife Mary and one son.